 By now you should have a mentor and be reading everything you can get your hands on, but don't stop there.
 Seek out educational opportunities as often as you can to learn more about all facets of the profession.
 Your confidence level will rise with each class taken.
 Seek out a wide variety of classes.
-Fill in the following table with upcoming educational events you will attend.
+Fill in the following table with upcoming educational events you will attend for the next 60 days.